-The auxiliary fuse block located in the starboard console storage area provides a source of power for electronics and other accessories.
-Your boat uses automotive type fuses.
+There are two auxiliary fuse blocks located in the starboard console.
+They provide a source of power for electronics and other accessories.
+The fuse blocks receive power from the positive bus bar.
+Your model utilizes automotive type fuses.

 Accessory Outlet - 12 Volt